About 4,400 flights are canceled due to the storm

 With a forecast of heavy snow and winds more than 45 mph, blizzard conditions are possible.

-Coastal areas such as Cape Cod in Massachusetts are predicted to receive gusts up to 60 mph to Thursday.
+New York City could see sustained winds of 20 to 30 mph Wednesday, and coastal areas such as Cape Cod in Massachusetts are predicted to receive gusts up to 60 mph from midmorning Wednesday to Thursday.